What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Data and Definitions

 \section{Data and Definitions}

-We use a public collection of nearly two years of Twitter data by \citet{chen2020tracking} (release v2.72)\footnote{\url{https://github.com/echen102/COVID-19-TweetIDs/releases/tag/v2.72}} from January 21, 2020 to November 5, 2021.
+We use a public collection of nearly two years of Twitter data by \citet{chen2020tracking} (release v2.72)\footnote{\url{https://github.com/echen102/COVID-19-TweetIDs}} from Jan 21, 2020, to Nov 5, 2021.
 The dataset was collected using keywords related to the COVID-19 pandemic and consists of over 2 billion tweets.
-For each tweet, we have the tweet-level information including the text, creation date, tweet type---original tweet, retweet, quoted tweet (retweeted tweet with comments), or replies---and user-level information including their name, biography, friends count, followers count, favorites count, statuses count, listed count, and whether they are verified.
-For the retweets and quoted tweets, we also have the name and biography of the user being retweeted or quoted.
-It is important to note that the data was collected in real-time; therefore we can track changes in a user's gender pronoun status in their biography over time
+It is important to note that the data was collected in real-time; therefore we can track changes in a user's gender pronoun status in their biography over time.